 If you’re waiting for Commonwealth Home Support Programme services, you could stay in contact with local providers or My Aged Care to check on availability.

-If you have been approved for a Home Care Package, you can find out your expected wait time by either contacting My Aged Care, or by logging into your client record using myGov.
+If you have been approved for a Home Care Package, you can find out your expected wait time by either contacting My Aged Care, or by logging into your Online Account using myGov.

 If you are waiting for a Home Care Package, you may be able to get help sooner by choosing to receive an interim package or seeking help through the Commonwealth Home Support Programme.

 If it’s an emergency situation, call My Aged Care on 1800 200 422 and we can work with you to find more immediate options.

 You could consider using an aged care provider that isn't government-funded, while you wait.
 These providers are not subsidised or regulated by the Australian Government.
 You will have to pay the full cost to access these services, whatever your care needs or financial situation.

 There are three things your preferred provider will ask you for, so it’s worth having multiple copies of them to hand:

 - Referral code – this shows which service you have been recommended by the assessor.